HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 {# TODO(authors): This section introduces a few stats but doesn't go into your interpretations of the results.
 What do you hope readers take away from these stats? #}
 We found that 38.61% of desktop pages and 39.26% of mobile pages feature JSON-LD or microformat structured data in the raw HTML, while 40.09% of desktop pages and 40.97% of mobile pages feature structured data in the rendered DOM.

-When reviewing this in more detail, we found that 1.49% of desktop pages and 1.77% of mobile pages only featured this type of structured data in the rendered DOM due to JavaScript transformations.
+When reviewing this in more detail, we found that 1.49% of desktop pages and 1.77% of mobile pages only featured this type of structured data in the rendered DOM due to JavaScript transformations, relying in search engines JavaScript execution capabilities.

 Finally, we found that 4.46% of desktop pages and 4.62% of mobile pages feature structured data that appears in the raw HTML and is subsequently changed by JavaScript transformations in the rendered DOM.
+Depending on the type of changes applied to the structured data configuration, this could generate mixed signals for search engines when rendering them.

 ##### Most prevalent structured data objects